dipunm/secure-bitcoin-for-dummies/_resources/lets-be-paranoid.md

 ![spy chips are deceiving]({{ site.baseurl }}/assets/spy-chips.png)

-A common piece of advice you might find online, is to use "multi-sig" to create a wallet that is protected by multiple keys, each secured by a different hardware device.
+A common piece of advice you might find online, is to use "multisig" to create a wallet that is protected by multiple keys, each secured by a different hardware device.
 The idea here being that even if one of the devices were compromised, your coins would still be safe.

+[This article]({{ site.baseurl }}/resources/multisig-vs-secret-splitting) gives some details about the difference between multisig and secret splitting.

 ### Don't trust yourself

 One of the biggest reasons why people avoid self custody is because they don't trust themselves.
 This section is here to ease your mind; you don't need to trust yourself completely because smart engineers and enthusiasts have been thinking about human error and have embedded things like checksums into the standards that we use when securing our bitcoin.

 Take for example our 24 word mnemonic phrase, the last word is always the checksum.
 That means that it represents a number that can be used in a mathematical formula to confirm that the 23 words before it are correct.
-If a word were missed, mispelled, or re-arranged, the checksum would fail and guides like this one would expose that when it has you double check your work.
+If a word were missed, mispelled, or re-arranged, the checksum would fail and well written guides will show you how to use the checksum to double check your work.

 ### The government in the room